 Skip to content

-Hermes Agent v0.10.0 ships with 118 bundled skills and a formal learning loop
+Nous Research releases Hermes Agent v0.10.0 with 118 skills, learning loop

 By Harsh Desai